evolutics/kerek/README.md

       --container-engine <CONTAINER_ENGINE>
           Container engine program to use [env: CONTAINER_ENGINE=] [default: docker]
+      --all-resources
-      --ansi <ANSI>
+          Include all resources, even those not used by services --ansi <ANSI>
           Control when to print ANSI control characters [possible values: never, always, auto]